- Name: Menbaka Ichidai めん馬鹿一代

 The owner heated a pan of oil? over the stove.
 He then poured the superheated oil over my bowl of ramen.
 The toppings then caught on fire causing a huge pillar of fire for a few seconds.
 And just like that, the show was over.

 “Don’t touch the bowl,” they warned me again.
 The waiters then quickly cleaned the counter to degrease all the splattered oil.
 Before giving back my cell, the owner told me to pose and how to pose with the noodles as he took a photo of me with the ramen.
+As for the ramen, it basically negi ramen.
+The soup tasted like shoyu ramen.
+The noodles were medium straight noodles.
+Besides all the negi, the only other topping was a thin slice of chashu.

 I was fortunate that some customers came in after so I was able to take pictures and video of the actual show.
 So everything turned out well.
 With no customers, I was able to put my camera bag in the next seat and take my time swapping out the lenses.
 And then the new customers gave me the chance to take pictures of the inferno.